 - Creative essays and personal essays about real life issues

 - Blog posts and lots more!

-Non-fiction challenges you to change your style to fit a particular client’s needs and whenever you are challenged–you learn.
-The more you try out the more you learn, your writing improves and with this new improved writing something amazing happens–you get paid more for less work!
+Non-fiction and copywriting challenges you to change your style to fit a particular client’s needs and whenever you are challenged–you learn.
+The more you try out, the more you learn, your writing improves and with this new improved writing something amazing happens–you get paid more for less work!